“This fabulous low-rise eco-resort and spa blends beautifully with remote Kangaroo Island's pristine bush environment - and its furry residents”

 Eating is a real highlight here.
 The chef uses fresh regional produce (much of it sourced locally) to create elegant contemporary Australian cuisine that’s so light you won’t feel heavy even after a 3-course lunch or 4-course dinner.

 You get your first taster on the 'Kangas and Kanapés' tour, when you’ll enjoy scrumptious hors d’oeuvres with sparkling wine (or icy beer if you like).
 On the morning KI Wonders tour, your guide sets up a table overlooking the sea and serves tea with freshly baked muffins.
+If you've booked the Seal Bay Sunrise tour to be surrounded by sea lions in the conservation park, breakfast is served on nearby Bales Beach.

 For breakfast you can order a hot dish off the menu.
 There’s also a buffet with fresh fruit, juices, breads, pastries, honeys and preserves.